Skip to content

 © Apple Store

-Lastly, with 4.6 stars out of 13.6K ratings, Touch VPN is very popular in Apple Store. iOS users like the fact that it’s free and it works well for many of them.
+Lastly, with 4.6 stars out of 13.6K ratings, Touch VPN is very popular in the Apple Store. iOS users like the fact that it’s free and it works well for many of them.
 However, complaints are usually aimed at difficulties regarding unsubscribing, limited bandwidth, and occasional connection issues.

 Conclusion: Avoid It Like a Plague!